 Decisions reached by the independent review organization affect only the enrollee who filed the external review request.
 The State of Minnesota's decision can be enforced for all similarly affected enrollees.
 An HMO can appeal the State of Minnesota's decision through an administrative hearing and ultimately to state court.

 - I don't know anything about the law.
 How do I know that my

 complaint is a legal issue or that it is handled correctly?

-The Minnesota Department of Health has experience investigating complaints filed by health plan company enrollees.
+The Minnesota Department of Health has experience investigating complaints filed by HMO enrollees.
 The staff understand state laws that govern Minnesota health plan companies.

 Q. What if my case is already in litigation?

 A. You may submit a complaint to the Department of Health only if your case is not already in litigation or has not been accepted for external review.